 For eBooks from the Library that require Adobe Digital Editions, you will need to download the free software to your own desktop or laptop computer before you can read them.
 You will need to set up an Adobe ID and download Adobe Digital Editions.
 For each Adobe ID, you are limited to six devices that you can register to read your downloaded eBooks.

 You can find more information on the Adobe website FAQ.
-They have also compiled a list of eReaders compatible with their software.
 If you need more help, Adobe has a help forum & live chat service available.

 Any eBooks you download will expire after a certain date, as determined by the publisher.